Ex-CIA officer convicted in New York Times leak case

-WASHINGTON A former CIA officer was convicted in federal court in Virginia on Monday in a case about whether he leaked classified information to a New York Times reporter about a failed U.S. effort to undermine Iran's nuclear weapons program, a Justice Department spokesman said.
+WASHINGTON A former CIA officer was convicted in federal court in Virginia on Monday of leaking classified information to a New York Times reporter about a failed U.S. effort to undermine Iran's nuclear weapons program, the U.S. Justice Department said.

-Jeffrey Sterling was found guilty of nine counts, including six counts of unauthorized disclosure of national defense information, spokesman Peter Carr said.
-Prosecutors had said the leaks put lives at risk and compromised U.S. efforts to deter Iran's nuclear plans.
+Jeffrey Sterling was found guilty of nine counts, including six counts of unauthorized disclosure of national defense information and one count of obstruction of justice, the department said.
+Sentencing for Sterling, who was indicted in 2010, is scheduled for April 24.

+"This is a just and appropriate outcome,” Attorney General Eric Holder said in a statement.

+"The defendant’s unauthorized disclosures of classified information compromised operations undertaken in defense of America’s national security," Holder said.
+"The disclosures placed lives at risk.
+And they constituted an egregious breach of the public trust by someone who had sworn to uphold it."

 The trial came after the reporter, James Risen, fought for years to avoid testifying in the case as prosecutors had sought.